Aharonov-Bohm effect with an effective complex-valued vector potential: Introduction

-acquired by a quantum particle with charge $q$ that encircles, but does not enter, a region with magnetic flux $\Phi_B$ on its interior.
-In this scenario, there is a sense in which the charge interacts with the vector potential associated to the magnetic field, which is always non-zero in at least part of the particle's trajectory.
-The description of such an interaction before the interference is gauge dependent.
+The Aharonov-Bohm (AB) effect~\cite{ehrenberg1949refractive, Aharonov1959, aharonov1963further} refers to the relative phase $\phi_{AB} = q\Phi_B/\hbar$ acquired by a quantum particle with charge $q$ that encircles, but does not enter, a region with magnetic flux $\Phi_B$ on its interior.
+In this scenario, there is a sense in which the charge interacts with the vector potential associated with the magnetic field, which is always non-zero in at least part of the particle's trajectory.
+The description of such an interaction before the interference is gauge-dependent.
 However, these descriptions are regarded as nonphysical since they do not lead to observable effects.
-Nevertheless, the charge's final state, i.e., the state with a phase shift given by Eq. \eqref{AB effect} has a clear physical meaning.
+Nevertheless, the charge's final state, i.e., the state with a phase shift characterized by $\phi_{AB}$ has a clear physical meaning.
+This phenomenon has been applied in many areas~\cite{Olariu1985, Peshkin1989, berry1989quantum, ford1994aharonov, vidal1998aharonov, tonomura2006aharonov, recher2007aharonov, russo2008observation, peng2010aharonov, fang2012photonic, bardarson2013quantum, noguchi2014aharonov, duca2015aharonov, mukherjee2018experimental, paiva2019topological, cohen2019geometric, paiva2020magnetic, paiva2022geometric}.

-One characteristic of the usual analysis of the AB effect is that the source of the magnetic field or the even the magnetic field itself is not considered to be dynamical, i.e., they are taken to be parameters that affect the dynamics of the charge encircling the region of interest.
-However, it was shown in Refs. \cite{peshkin1961quantum, aharonov1991there, santos1999microscopic, choi2004exact, Vaidman2012, pearle2017quantized, li2018transition, marletto2020aharonov, saldanha2020shielded} that the analysis of this problem becomes more subtle when the source of the magnetic field is quantized.
-In particular, in Ref. \cite{aharonov1991there}, an infinitely long cylindrical shell with radius $a$, moment of inertia $I_c$, and uniform charge density $\sigma$ rotating around its long axis of symmetry (say, the $z$ axis) with angular velocity $\dot{\eta}$, as represented in Fig. \ref{fig}, was considered.
-Such a cylinder generates a uniform magnetic field on its interior given by
+One characteristic of the standard AB effect is that the source of the magnetic field or even the magnetic field itself is not considered to be dynamical, i.e., they are taken to be parameters that affect the dynamics of the charge encircling the region of interest.
+However, the analysis of the effect becomes more subtle when the source of the magnetic field is quantized~\cite{peshkin1961quantum, aharonov1991there, santos1999microscopic, choi2004exact, Vaidman2012, pearle2017quantum, pearle2017quantized, li2018transition, marletto2020aharonov, horvat2020probing, saldanha2021shielded}.
+Of particular interest here is the model studied in Ref.~\cite{aharonov1991there}, where an entanglement between the source and the encircling charge is manifest as a consequence of the AB effect.
+Specifically, this model considers an infinitely long cylindrical shell, with a moment of inertia $I_c$, and uniform charge density rotating around its long axis of symmetry (say, the $z$ axis) with angular speed $\dot{\varphi}$, as represented in Fig.~\ref{fig:AB}.
+Also, a uniformly charged wire is added in the $z$ axis to cancel the electric field on the exterior of the cylinder.
+Thus, in this configuration, the cylinder is analogous to a solenoid.
+The AB effect can, then, be studied by considering a charge $q$ with mass $m$ and moment of inertia $I_q$ encircling the cylinder.
+The charge can be assumed to move in the $xy$ plane and have polar coordinates $r$ and $\theta$.
+As shown in Ref.~\cite{aharonov1991there} and briefly reviewed in Appendix~\ref{app}, neglecting radiation terms, the Hamiltonian of the joint system can be written as